AguaClara/String-Digester/TricklingFilter_Final_Report.md

 ### Benchtop Experiment: Mapping Flow Through Packing Media

 In order to understand the flow patterns in a trickling filter, the team set up a benchtop model to run clean water through.
-The bench top model was constructed with a 6 inch inner diameter acrylic PVC pipe.
-As shown in the schematic below.
+The bench top model was constructed with a 6 inch inner diameter acrylic PVC pipe, as shown in the schematic below (Figure 4).

 <img src="https://github.com/AguaClara/Trickling-Filter/blob/master/pictures/flow_schematic_front.png?raw=true" height=400 width=250>

 Figure 4: This is a schematic of the testing structure.
 It is an acrylic PVC pipe with holes drills at distances of 5,10,20,40,60, and 80 cm from the top.
 These holes represent the depths of the filter media that we will be testing.
 Rods are inserted at the depth of testing to support a mesh which holds the filter media.
 Water flows from the dosing point through the filter media to the collection unit.
 The collection unit is held in place by a PVC pipe.

-The PVC pipe could be filled to different heights of gravel to test how flow disperses as a function of depth. the team's hypothesis is that the flow will spread out as depth increases.
+The PVC pipe could be filled to different heights of gravel to test how flow disperses as a function of depth.
+The team's hypothesis is that the flow will spread out as depth increases.

 <img src="https://github.com/AguaClara/Trickling-Filter/blob/master/pictures/Gravel_support_top view.png?raw=true" height=300 width=250>